hutchutchutch/rag/README.md

    - Backend API: http://localhost:3000
    - Neo4j Browser: http://localhost:7474

-### Using the RAG System

-1. **Upload Documents**
-   - Use the sidebar to upload the `ansi.md` file
-   - The system will process it through the RAG pipeline

-2. **Chat Interface**
-   - Ask questions about the uploaded document
-   - The system retrieves relevant context and generates answers

-3. **Vector Store Visualization**
-   - View document chunks and their vector representations

 ## Conclusion

-This RAG system demonstrates a practical implementation of:

-- Multi-vector store architecture with Neo4j and PostgreSQL/pgvector
-- LangGraph for orchestrating the RAG workflow
-- S3 integration for document storage
-- Gemini embeddings for vector creation
-- React/Vite frontend for user interaction

-By following this implementation, you can build sophisticated RAG systems that combine the strengths of graph databases and vector search for improved retrieval capabilities.
+This RAG system provides a comprehensive solution for document processing and question answering.
+By leveraging dual vector stores, it combines the strengths of graph databases and traditional vector search for improved retrieval capabilities.
+The LangGraph-orchestrated workflow ensures a smooth pipeline from document upload to answer generation.

+By following this architecture, you can easily build robust RAG applications that scale seamlessly in AWS.
+It's flexible for both local development and production-ready container deployments.
+Enjoy building your Multi-Vector Store RAG System!